-Description: This course is a multidisciplinary science.
-This course provides students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and man-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing them.
-An interdisciplinary field, environmental science incorporates elements of geology, biology, physics, environmental studies, chemistry, economics, and geography, in both breadth and level of detail in this class, students will apply knowledge from the basic sciences and mathematics to practical global problems and search for viable solutions to environmental problems.
+Description: This course is a multidisciplinary science designed to help students understand the interconnectedness of the natural world.
+This course provides students with the scientific principles, concepts, and methodologies required to identify, understand, and analyze environmental problems both natural and man-made, and to examine alternative solutions for resolving and/or preventing them.
+An interdisciplinary field, environmental science incorporates elements of geology, biology, physics, environmental studies, chemistry, economics, and geography.
+In this class, students will apply knowledge from the basic sciences and mathematics to search for viable solutions to environmental problems.
+Topics covered will include biodiversity and conservation, populations, soil and agriculture, water, atmosphere and climate, energy, and urbanization.